bengwall/meta-jest/README.md

 ```

-The jest command will run in each directory that has a _jest.config.js_ file
+The jest command will run in each directory that has either the _jest.config.js_ file or the _jest_ property in the package.json file.